 We celebrate the 29th of April every year as World Wish Day.
 This date commemorates the first wish ever granted by the movement.
-Wish kids have to meet certain criteria in order to qualify for having their wish granted.
-The Make-A-Wish journey is a great opportunity for children who are living with a life-threatening illness to experience the joy of a life-long wish being granted.
+Wish children have to meet certain criteria in order to qualify for having their wish granted.
+The Make-A-Wish journey is a great opportunity for children who are living with a critical illness to experience the joy of a life-long wish being granted.
 The experience and impact of a wish strengthens the child’s hope and can have a positive impact on their mental health.
 In this blog we discuss who is eligible for a wish to be granted.

 Grant life-changing wishes

-How to become a Make-A-Wish kid
+How to apply for a wish

 Eligibility criteria for the wish journey